 Winner of the North Sea Film Festival 2012

 The Grevelingen Lake is located in the Dutch Delta.
 It is a dammed lake with a lock to the North Sea.
 The water in the Grevelingen Lake is salty, and that only freezes under extreme conditions.
 In the winter of 2012, this happened again for years.
-While the rhythm of nature completely stopped on land, under the surface of the water the shorthorn sculpin was very busy with the care-taking of its offspring.
+While the rhythm of nature completely stopped on land, under the water’s surface, the shorthorn sculpin was very busy taking care of its offspring.

-Faced up the hardships of the circumstances and dozens of dives resulted in this beautiful short-documentary, in which the shorthorn sculpin (some kind of sea scorpion) takes care of two nests: that of itself – a shorthorn sculpin (Myoxocephalus scorpius) – and that of a different species – a long-spined bullhead (Taurulus bubalis).
-He pushes oxygen rich water over the eggs and keeps crabs and lobsters at a distance.
-The eggs are minuscule, no bigger than a pinhead, and remarkably colorful in the colorless environment.
-Because of the water temperature of only a few degrees, the eggs develop slowly into small fish, eventually crawling out of their eggs.
+The hardships of the circumstances and dozens of dives resulted in this beautiful short documentary, in which the shorthorn sculpin (some kind of sea scorpion) takes care of two nests: that of itself – a shorthorn sculpin (Myoxocephalus scorpius) – and that of a different species – a long-spined bullhead (Taurulus bubalis).
+He pushes oxygen-rich water over the eggs and keeps crabs and lobsters nearby.
+The eggs are minuscule, no bigger than a pinhead, and remarkably colourful in the colourless environment.
+Because the water temperature of only a few degrees, the eggs develop slowly into small fish, eventually crawling out of their eggs.